RiV-chain/RiV-mesh/README.md

-RiV-mesh is an implementation of a fully end-to-end encrypted IPv6 network, created in the scope to produce the Transport Layer for RiV Chain Blockchain, also to facilitate secure conectivity between a wide spectrum of endpoint devices like IOT devices, desktop computers or even routers.
+RiV-mesh is an implementation of a fully end-to-end encrypted IPv6 network, created in the scope to produce the Transport Layer for RiV Chain Blockchain, also to facilitate secure conectivity between a wide spectrum of endpoint devices like IoT devices, desktop computers or even routers.
 It is lightweight, self-arranging, supported on multiple platforms and allows pretty much any IPv6-capable application